ChristosMonogios/Word-Cloud/README.md

  - CSS: Dependency to Bootstrap.
 The Bootstrap file is customized.
 Only the used components are contained in the file.

 ## Browser support
 The JavaScript code uses only ECMAScript 5 features, making the application fully functional in old and new browsers.
-The application was also tested against IE8.
+The application was also tested against the following browsers:
+- IE6, IE7, IE8, IE9, IE10, IE11, IEedge
+- Chrome
+- Firefox
+- Safari
+- Opera

 ## How to start the application
 0. Navigate to the root folder of the project.